Black on Black

-Black on Black is an album by American country music artist Waylon Jennings, released on RCA Victor in 1982.
+Black on Black is a studio album by American country music artist Waylon Jennings, released on RCA Victor in 1982.

 Background

-By 1981, Jennings excessive lifestyle had caught up to him financially.
+By 1981, Jennings' excessive lifestyle had caught up to him financially.
 Despite a string of #1 albums and sellout concerts, the overhead of keeping his show on the road combined with his cocaine habit had drained nearly all of his resources.
 In the audio version of his autobiography Waylon, he admitted to spending up to $1,500 a day on the drug and also confessed to being out of touch with the personnel on his tours: